-I love salads and have no doubt of their value.
-I love the green lusciousness of the lettuce or spinach, the vibrant red of the tomatoes, the crispness of cucumbers, the distinctive flavor of onion...
+I'm sold on salads and have no doubt of their value.
+I love the crunchiness of the lettuce, the juiciness of the tomatoes, the crispness of the cucumbers, the distinctive flavor of the onion...
 I could go on with more additions that makes a salad even more tasty.
 And don't get me started on the mixture of heavenly smells (that could be a subject for another article).
-As far as the nutrition itself is concerned, I'm too busy crunching on that bowlful of sensory delight to wonder about the amount of nutrients I'm getting.
+As far as the nutrition itself is concerned, I'm too busy enjoying that bowlful of sensory delight to wonder about the amount of nutrients I'm getting.

 What can I say?
 I tend to gravitate towards that which holds great beauty and tastefulness.
 Just look at the man I married (see pic below).
 Likewise, this man of mine tends to gravitate towards that which holds great healthy value (just look at the woman he married ;).